 As a New Yorker, I’ve been spoiled with a subway that works 24/7.
-And in Moscow I saw the beauty of the Moscow Metro System.
+And in Moscow, I saw the beauty of the Moscow Metro System.
 The Beijing system is a modern subway system, that can compete with the systems in other large cities I visited.
 As you see in London, or in Moscow, many lines go from the center to the suburbs.
 And some circle lines (line 2 and line 10 here, similar to line 5 in Moscow).
-I hardly used any other mean of transportation in my weeks in Beijing than this metro system.
+I hardly used any other means of transportation in my weeks in Beijing than this metro system.
 I even got used to the security checkpoints at the entrance of every station.

 What was getting used to again, was the double-check of the card: once when entering, once when leaving.
 Making sure there was enough money on the card is key.
 Fortunately, enough recharging systems.
-And the nice way of directing people and making it a one-way-walk between lines, is something that would be a dream for New York.
+And the nice way of directing people and making it a one-way walk between lines is something that would be a dream for New York.

 A morning in the park

 On one of our mornings, in search of typical images for our reporting, we ended up in one of the many public parks.
-I had seen often people doing Tai Chi in the morning, but here people, mostly older people, were also teaching one another to do some sword-dancing, traditional Chinese dances and choir-singing.
+I had seen often people doing Tai Chi in the morning, but here people, mostly older people, were also teaching one another to do some sword-dancing, traditional Chinese dances, and choir singing.

 Temple of heaven, Beijing

 Another can’t miss on the list of things to do in Beijing is to visit the Temple of Heaven.
 A beautiful park surrounds the temple.
 I could not have imagined that Beijing had so many nice and calm parks, where one can find peace in a sometimes hectic city.
-To see the temple, note that you not only pay to get in the temple park, but have to pay a second time to get in the center walled area.
+To see the temple, note that you not only pay to get in the temple park but have to pay a second time to get in the center walled area.

 Zone 798 is an old military complex that the Chinese converted to a zone for the art.
 Exhibitions, galleries, outdoor shows, graffiti, etc… find their place here.

-I’m not sure yet whether zone 798 Beijing is a tourist trap, or a support system for local artists in the modern art.
+I’m not sure yet whether zone 798 Beijing is a tourist trap, or a support system for local artists in modern art.
 I saw a couple of very nice exhibitions, but it felt all very commercial to me.
 An art class was having painting lessons in the open air, and that showed me there is some art activity still ongoing here.
-An artists I interviewed in Beijing (More on my chat with Fang in a later article) had organized some expositions in the 798 zone, and confirmed it mainly targets the art budgets of tourists.
+Artists I interviewed in Beijing (More on my chat with Fang in a later article) had organized some expositions in the 798 zone, and confirmed it mainly targets the art budgets of tourists.